Eng 中文 ไทย

 If I ask a tour agency in Chengdu to buy the train tickets for me, do I need to show them my Tibet permit?

-No, you don't need to show them anything to buy the train ticket, just give them the money, that's simple.
+No, you don't need to show them anything to buy the train ticket.
 If they ask you about the Tibet permit, tell them that you will get one from a tour agency in Lhasa.
+Your permit will be checked only when you board the train, on the train, and arrive at the train station in Lhasa.

 Can foreigners ride their bicycles into Tibet?